jfrog/JFrogMLExamples/churn_model_new/README.md

 <br>

-## How to Run Remotely on Qwak
+## How to Run Remotely on JFrog ML

-1. **Build on the Qwak Platform**:
+1. **Build on JFrog ML**:

-    Create a new model on Qwak using the command:
+    Create a new model on JFrog ML using the command:

     ```bash
     qwak models create "Churn Prediction Model" --project "Sample Project"
     ```

     Initiate a model build with: